Making Change Happen

 The reform of the VA benefits system began with the enactment of the Veterans’ Judicial Review Act of 1988, allowing veterans to appeal to a newly created U.S. Court of Appeals for Veterans Claims.
 NVLSP was instrumental in getting this landmark legislation passed.

-Over the 25 years since this legislation was enacted, NVLSP has taken advantage of access to the courts by filing lawsuits to enforce the law in instances where the VA or the military services has denied benefits to veterans in violation of law.
-NVLSP’s success in these lawsuits has forced the VA and the military services to pay more than $4.5 billion in disability and death benefits to hundreds of thousands of veterans and their survivors.
+Over the 33 years since this legislation was enacted, NVLSP has taken advantage of access to the courts by filing lawsuits to enforce the law in instances where the VA or the military services has denied benefits to veterans in violation of law.
+NVLSP’s success in lawsuits has resulted in more than $5.4 billion dollars being awarded in disability, death and medical benefits to hundreds of thousands of veterans and their survivors.

 To bolster the success of this new system, NVLSP also worked to ensure that veterans could secure representation on appeal from other advocates.
 NVLSP has been in the forefront of creating a national safety net for veterans who had been unable to obtain an advocate.

-We partner alongside the American Legion, the Military Order of the Purple Heart, Vietnam Veterans of America, and the Military Officers Association of America to ensure that their VA-accredited representatives are up to date on the law and trained with the latest advocacy techniques.
+We partner alongside the Vietnam Veterans of America, and the Military Officers Association of America to ensure that their VA-accredited representatives are up to date on the law and trained with the latest advocacy techniques.

 We continue to see progress through ongoing recruitment, training, and publishing of advocacy materials for thousands of volunteer attorneys and lay advocates who represent veterans – free of charge - before the Courts, the VA, and military discharge review boards.